ceafive/auto-installer/README.md

 #### Install

-Install globally with `npm install -g auto-installer`
+Install globally with `npm install -g auto-installer`. **Recommended.**

-Recommended.
 Do not install per project as it will uninstall itself

 #### Usage